barryf/stream/blog/_posts/2011-05-25-the-recruitment-threesome.md

 date: 2011-05-25 22:32:00
 ---

 An employer, a candidate and a recruiter.
 Sometimes recruitment is direct, but often it involves each of the three parties jumping into bed together.
-Despite eager first impressions the end result can frequently be disappointing and unsatisfying.
+Despite early enthusiasm the end result can frequently be disappointing and unsatisfying.
 It doesn't have to be this way.

 OK, weak, smutty analogy over...
-This post aims at giving a few pointers from an employer's perspective to recruiters and candidates on how to make the process a little easier.
+This post offers advice and a few pointers from an employer's perspective to recruiters and candidates on how to make the process a little easier.

-I've hired dozens of developers, engineers, designers, project managers and testers and although my experience is in the web industry, the advice here should clearly apply elsewhere.
+I've hired dozens of developers, engineers, designers, project managers and testers and although my experience is in the web industry in the UK, the advice should apply elsewhere.

 What are we doing wrong?